morningspace/oc/docs/installation.md

 ## Installation

-The enhanced OpenShift Client (or enhanced oc) is not a replacement of [the original OpenShift Client](https://github.com/openshift/oc/).
+The enhanced OpenShift Client (oc) is not a replacement of [the original OpenShift Client](https://github.com/openshift/oc/).
 It is essentially a shell on top of the original client.
 Before you install this client, you must install the original one first.
 To install the original client, you can refer to [OpenShift documentation](https://docs.openshift.com/container-platform/latest/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli).

 After you get the original client installed, it is easy to install the enhanced one since it is just a single script.
 You can download it from the git repository:
 ```shell